Project status: Closed

 - protection of existing trees, as well as new canopy trees and low garden beds.

-To complement these works, Braddon has now recieved a decorative lighting upgrade to Lonsdale Street’s median trees which was completed mid 2022.
+To complement these works, Braddon has now received a decorative lighting upgrade to Lonsdale Street’s median trees which was completed mid 2022.
 This upgrade, which was partially funded by the City Renewal Authority and partially by the City Centre Marketing and Improvements Levy, ensures the precinct continues to be a prime destination for visitors, supporting the region’s night economy.

 The upgrade to Lonsdale Street aims to: